What Does Geranium Flower Mean and Symbolise?

 Spread the love

-History of Geranium Flowers
+History of the Geranium Plant

-The very interesting history of Geraniums can be traced back to the early 15th century.
+The very interesting history of geraniums can be traced back to the early 15th century.
 It was until the 17th century when it was first brought to Europe by Dutch plant hunters from the paradise of Cape Town in South Africa.
-Geraniums then were defined as annual or perennial plants with regular yet fragrant flowers in elongated styles.

-The Geranium was also surprisingly nicknamed after many birds.
+Geranium was also surprisingly nicknamed after many birds.
 These include Rockweed, Crowfoot, Storksbill, or Crane’s Bill.
 Crane’s bill is the most common nickname for it because of how the flower’s seed pod resembled the bird.

-Geranium Symbolism
+Geranium Flower Symbolism

-It is also a blossom symbolic of pleasantries and all the good things!
+In many different situations, geraniums are symbolic of pleasantries and all the good things!

 Meaning of Geranium Flowers